f-miyu/Plugin.CloudFirestore/README.md

 ### Android
 * Add google-services.json to Android project.
 Select GoogleServicesJson as build action.
 (If you can't select GoogleServicesJson, reload this android project.)
-* Target Framework must be Android 9.0 (Pie) and Multi-Dex needs to be enabled for the android project.
+* Target Framework must be Android 9.0 (Pie).
+Multi-Dex needs to be enabled if you use other libraries, Xamarin.Forms etc.
 ```xml
 <TargetFrameworkVersion>v9.0</TargetFrameworkVersion>
 <AndroidEnableMultiDex>true</AndroidEnableMultiDex>